lukeliuapp/luke-new-app/Readme.md

 ## Introduction

 This project was developed as part of a coding challenge for an interview process.
-Within a span of two days, I endeavored to fulfill as many requirements provided by Medibank as possible.
+Within a span of two days, I endeavored to fulfill as many requirements as possible.
 Any shortcomings are acknowledged, and I welcome constructive feedback at any time.

 This app perfectly supports night mode and also supports screen rotation.